magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 # 4. Merging a changed topology

-In the [previous part](/documentation/getting-started/splitting-services/) we over-engineered our service based solution a bit: on purpose of course.
+In the [previous part](/documentation/getting-started/splitting-services/) we "over-engineered" our service based solution a bit: on purpose of course.
 We don't really need two backends services.
 So in this part we will introduce our newly engineered solution and transition to it using Vamp's blueprints and canary releasing methods.